 We believe that our compensation policies and procedures are based on a pay-for-performance philosophy and are aligned with the long-term interests of our shareholders.
-However, to obtain the specific input of shareholders with respect to these policies and procedures, the Board of Directors approved the inclusion of a proposal in this Proxy Statement which provides shareholders with the right to cast a non-binding advisory vote regarding our executive compensation program.
+However, to obtain the specific input of shareholders with respect to these policies and procedures in accordance with the provisions of the Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and Section 14A of the Securities Exchange Act of 1934, the proposal described below provides shareholders with the opportunity to cast a non-binding advisory vote regarding the compensation of our Named Executive Officers.

-This proposal, commonly known as a "Say on Pay" proposal, gives you as a shareholder the opportunity to provide your input-to endorse or not endorse-our executive compensation policies and procedures.
-We strongly encourage you to carefully review the Compensation Discussion and Analysis and tabular compensation disclosures beginning on page 21 of this Proxy Statement.
-Thereafter, we request your input on our compensation policies and procedures through the following resolution:
+This proposal, commonly known as a "Say on Pay" proposal, gives shareholders the opportunity to provide input-to endorse or not endorse - the compensation of the Company's Named Executive Officers.
+We are currently conducting say-on-pay votes every year, and expect to hold the next say-on-pay vote in connection with our 2013 Annual Meeting.
+We strongly encourage you to carefully review the Compensation Discussion and Analysis and compensation tables and narrative discussions and related material beginning on page 20 of this Proxy Statement.
+Thereafter, we request your input on the compensation of the Company's Named Executive Officers through your vote on the following resolution: